Architectural Practice Management (Revision 2)

 - Administer construction contracts.

-Students will also be required to visit a construction site.
+Students will be required to visit a construction site as part of an assignment.
 A final open-book invigilated examination on material covered by the course will constitute 20% of the final grade.

-ARCH 655: Architectural Practice Management is taught using a combination of print and digital material, online resources, and instructor support.
+ARCH 655: Architectural Practice Management is taught online, using a combination of digital materials, online resources, and instructor support.

 Canadian Construction Documents Committee.
-(Full set of CCDC Standard Construction Documents.)
+(Selected CCDC Standard Construction Documents.) (online; education copies)

 Royal Architectural Institute of Canada (RAIC).
-Field Review/General Review Distance Learning Course, Guidelines for Conducting and Documenting Construction Site Visits, 2003.
-(CD plus Info Sheet and copy of blank Field Review Notes sheet.)
+Field Review/General Review Distance Learning Course, Guidelines for Conducting and Documenting Construction Site Visits, 2003. (online)

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.